meanos/meanOs/README.md

 <p align="center">
     <smaller>
         <i>
-        The first decentralized, artificially intelligent, MEAN.js stack, operating system. meanOs is the only operating system hosted anonymous using a P2P network and a suite of non-standard in-browser delivery mechanisms
+        The first decentralized, artificially intelligent, MEAN.js stack, operating system.
+Mean OS is the only operating system hosted anonymous using a P2P network and a suite of non-standard in-browser delivery mechanisms
         </i>
     <smaller>
 </p>